 - 8 ounces Gorgonzola cheese or other mild blue cheese, crumbled

 - 6 whole wheat hamburger buns lightly toasted

-- Prepare the onion marmalade: Heat 1 tablespoon olive oil in a large skillet over medium high.
+- To prepare the onion marmalade, heat 1 tablespoon olive oil in a large skillet over medium high.
 Add onions, brown sugar, and salt.
 Sauté for 15 minutes, stirring occasionally, until dark golden brown and tender.
 Add balsamic vinegar and cook 2 additional minutes.
 Set aside.

 - Meanwhile, heat a large oven proof skillet over medium high.
 Place rack in the upper third of your oven and set oven broiler to high.

-- Prepare the burger patties: In a large bowl, mash black beans.
-Add beaten egg, 3 tablespoons extra virgin olive oil, 1 tablespoon Dijon mustard, garlic powder, salt, pepper, and Worchester.
-Mix until incorporated.
-Add beef and stir in gently with a fork, being careful not to compress the meat.
-Divide the mixture into 6 portions and shape into approximately 3 ½ inch-wide patties.
+- Add beef and stir in gently with a fork, being careful not to compress the meat.
+Divide the mixture into 6 portions and shape into approximately 3 1/2 inch-wide patties.
 Brush each side of the patties with remaining mustard.

 - Top blue cheese burgers with a heaping spoonful of onion marmalade and serve immediately on toasted buns.